Marcolbr2001/INAF_Detector/README.md

 Through an Arduino UNO microcontroller, data were collected and plotted into different graphs by calculating average values in centi-becquerel to study different environments.
 <br><br>
-Cosmic Rays, as can be seen from the video, are detected by a higher "beep" sound, however, in this particular video conditions, the detector is not potitioned well and doesn't reveal real cosmic rays radiation.
+Cosmic Rays, as can be seen from the video, are detected by a higher "beep" sound, however, in this particular video conditions, the detector is not positioned well and doesn't reveal real cosmic rays radiation.